a-bangk/snippets.eu/README.md

 Currently running on coolermaster codename hal2.
 With python libraries installed on hal2 and running from virtual environments.
 See details in tech-guides/hosting-flask.md

-# Versioning <not being used>
+# Versioning

-Builds are named as Build-Major.Minor.Fix
+Builds are named as Major.Minor.Fix
-Builds numbers are incremented in sync with sprint stories

-Build:
-* alpha
-* beta
-* release
+Versions running on server:
+* alpha - main branch running alpha/snippets.
+Pulled from live after a release
+* beta - release candidates beta/snippets.
+Get own named branches on github
+* live - running on main URL websites/snippets.
+Merged from beta branch on github

 Numbering
 * Major for changes that break backwards compatibly or major new release